-BTSC held an activity to celebrate the National Children's Day this year on 9 January 2016 in which BTSC allowed children with heights not over 140 cm. to travel on the trains free of charge, normally BTSC would allow children with heights not over 90 cm. to travel on the trains free of charge.
-Another activity was on the occasion of the Senior Citizens Day and Family Day between 13-15 April 2015 in which BTSC allowed senior citizens over 60 years of age to travel on the trains free of charge for all 3 days.
-While on Mother's Day and Father's Day, 12 August 2015 and 5 December 2015 respectively, BTSC allowed mothers and fathers to ride on the trains free of charge.
+BTSC held an activity to celebrate the National Children's Day this year on 14 January 2017 in which BTSC allowed children with heights not over 140 cm. to travel on the trains free of charge, totaling of 22,500 children on that day.
+Generally, BTSC would allow children with heights not over 90 cm. to travel on the trains free of charge.
+Another activity was on the occasion of the Senior Citizens Day and Family Day between 13-15 April 2016 in which BTSC allowed senior citizens over 60 years of age to travel on the trains free of charge for all 3 days, totaling of 13,300 persons.
+While on Mother's Day (12 August 2016) and on Father's Day (5 December 2016), there were 8,900 mothers and 1,400 fathers respectively.
+BTSC allowed mothers and fathers to ride on the trains free of charge.
+BTSC held these activities on a continuous basis since inception until the present.
 This is so that families can spend quality time together on special occasions so as to build a strong family foundation and nurture a generation of quality people for the nation.